 Dumpster diving.
 Trash picking.
 Street scavenging.
 Urban foraging.
 Skip dipping.
 Curb shopping.
 Whatever you call it and wherever you do it, there’s nothing trashy about salvaging someone else’s usable trash.
-It keeps good pieces out of landfills - and everything is free.
+It keeps good pieces out of landfills, and everything is free.
 But, there may be legal, ethical, and safety issues you haven’t considered.
-Before you dive in, study these 12 dumpster diving tips:

-1. What is Dumpster Diving, Trash Picking, Curb Shopping, etc.?
+What Is Dumpster Diving, Trash Picking, or Curb Shopping?

 Dumpster diving and trash picking are terms for searching commercial and construction dumpsters for things you can salvage.
 When people mention street scavenging and curb shopping, they typically mean taking things from residential garbage, whether bagged and canned or just sitting on the curb.
 Trash picking and urban foraging can refer to any of the above.